Mattrfish/COMP3010-SecOps-and-Incident-Management/Notes/Notes.md

 ### Question 4,5 + 6
 * PutBucketAcl for tracking s3 Bucket permissions but how to find the permission for everyone to access?
 Could check the side fields panel - full json acl granted path with a uri.
 Following it through gives a uri link for "all users" so it must be this.
 Returns back the one event with the bucket set to "all users".
 Defo useful command for monitoring buckets permissions.
 * Within the json it should give me a username for the user that set it as public and the name of the bucket itself

+### Question 7
+* finding the txt file - could use a *txt wildcard to search specifcally for txt files, however there could be many txt files on there.
+Also need to find that it was uploaded rather than downloaded which i assume is a POST request?
+Turns out to be a PUT which i will use alongside the txt wildcard.
+(Turns out i can use it wtih method= instead of a wildcard)
+* The uploaded txt file could indicate a gray hat scanning for vulnerabilities to report or it could just be someone who stumbled across it and thought they should let them know its open.
+Couldve been a lot more serious.